Lipen/discrete-math-course/typst/lec-relations.typ

 ]

 #definition[
-  A relation that satisfies only the _functional_ property (but not necessarily total) is called a _partial function_.
+  A relation that satisfies only the _functional_ property (but not necessarily total) is called a _partial function_, denoted $f: A arrow.r.hook B$.
   It may be undefined for some inputs.

-  A relation that satisfies _both_ properties is called a _total function_, or simply a _function_.
+  A relation that satisfies _both_ properties is called a _total function_, denoted $f: A to B$.
   It is defined for every input in its domain.
 ]

 #note[